 Collin County is exploding with growth right now.
 It is booming in terms of population, property values, job opportunities and economy.
 It is a very friendly county which welcomes outsiders and newcomers to its community.
-Here are some Collin County criminal case positives:
+For example, here are some Collin County criminal case positives:

 The Collin County Sheriff’s Department is in charge of security.
-They are most professional.
-They always have a smile on their face.
-They routinely go above and beyond the call of duty by helping lawyers and citizens accused with the scheduling of their court dates.
+This is a positive because they are most professional and always have a smile on their face.
+They routinely go above and beyond the call of duty by, for example, helping lawyers and citizens accused with the scheduling of their court dates.

 The Collin County judges are very friendly, understanding and don’t hesitate to take actions on their own (without even the lawyers asking) that add intrinsic value to the community.
 For example, they often reduce the duration of license suspension and waive prohibitively expensive surcharges (pre Sept.
 2019 law change).